jacobkap/crimebythenumbers/docs/intro-to-r.md

 Note that the first three functions are lowercase while `View()` is capitalized.
 That is simply because older functions in R were often capitalized while newer ones use all lowercase letters.
 R is case sensitive so using `view()` will not work.

 The `head()` function prints the first 6 rows of each column of the data to the console.
 This is useful to get a quick glance at the data but has some important drawbacks.
 When using data with a large number of columns it can be quickly overwhelming by printing too much.
 There may also be differences in the first 6 rows with other rows.
-For example if the rows are ordered chronologically (as is the case with most crime data) the first 6 rows will be the most recent.
+For example, if the rows are ordered chronologically (as is the case with most crime data) the first 6 rows will be the most recent.
 If data collection methods or the quality of collection changed over time, these 6 rows won't be representative of the data.

 ```r